 How often should your Bearded dragon shed?

-Normal Bearded dragon skin shedding
+Normal Bearded dragon skin shedding time and frequency

 Like most lizards, Bearded dragons are rather leisurely about shedding their skins.
 Normal skin shedding will take place in patches.
 It is often normal for Bearded dragons not to eat, or eat less during this period.
 During this time, Bearded dragons might also show an increase in biting and soaking behaviours.
 The shedding process, from turning colour to the end, should not take more than a couple of days

 Bearded dragon shedding problems

 A prolonged shedding process can be an indication that mites or an infection are present, or that the environmental humidity is too low.
-Because sloughed skin does not come off as one piece, prolonged shedding can often be seen as patches of skin can remain in certain places – typically around the tail, legs, feet/toes, around the eyes and around the spikes.
+Because sloughed skin does not come off as one piece, prolonged shedding can often be seen as patches of skin that remain in certain places – typically around the tail, legs, feet/toes, around the eyes and around the spikes.
 Retained skin can cause constrictions or layers of shedded skin can start to build up.
 Constricting skin causes a tourniquet effect reducing blood flow to the affected areas.

 When a Bearded dragon is not shedding as frequently as expected (i.e. about once a month for babies and juveniles and a couple of times per year for adults), it is often an indication that the growth rate is too slow.
 A healthy Bearded dragons should almost always be willing to eat.
 The body should be stocky and should be without visible wrinkles.
 Also see eating behaviour in Bearded dragons and signs of a healthy Bearded dragon for more information.
 Feeding correctly and feeding the correct food can also help in maintaining the correct growth rate in Bearded dragons.